Tool Board ID Reading and Viewing

 Loading...- For mainsail:

-Copy the ID.
-Click as indicated by the arrow to copy
+Loading...- Copy the ID.
+Click the indicated arrow to copy.

 Loading...Note- When connecting the toolboard using